Edmund-Kiama/tiktok-mini-clone/README.md

 - **topNav.vue**: This component is rendered in the header of the application.
 It could contain navigation links to other parts of the site.
 - **SideBar.vue**: The sidebar could include extra controls or filters for managing videos, or provide links to other sections of the application.
 - **mainContent.vue**: This component receives the videoList as a prop and displays the videos dynamically.
 It could display the profile picture, video file, and engagement metrics (likes, comments, shares, and saves).

-## How to Use

-### Prerequisites

-- Ensure that you have the following installed:
-    1. **Node.js**: Required for running the development server.
-    2. **npm**: Package manager for managing dependencies.

-### Installation

-1. Clone this repository.
-2. Navigate into the project folder.
-3. Install the necessary dependencies:`npm install`

-### Running the Application
-1. To start the development server, run the following command
-2. Once the server is running, open your browser and go to:

-## Technologies Used

-1. **Vue.js**: A progressive JavaScript framework used for building the user interface and handling dynamic data binding.
-2. **JavaScript**: The programming language used to manage the data and functionality of the application.
-3. **CSS**: Used to style the components and layout of the application.

 ## License